Use NGINX Ingress

 Upgrade ack-ingress-nginx from the Marketplace

-How to deploy the NGINX Ingress controller to support high-load applications
+Deploy the NGINX Ingress controller for high-load applications

 Configure an NGINX Ingress controller for high-load scenarios